 Melania Trump unveils 'Be Best' campaign

+Melania Trump unveils 'Be Best' campaign for children

 US First Lady Melania Trump has announced a campaign to teach children the importance of social, emotional and physical health.